Are you Prepared to Evacuate?

 If possible, leave before local officials issue an evacuation order for your area.
 Even a slight delay in starting your evacuation will result in significantly longer travel times as traffic congestion worsens.

-- Select an evacuation destination that outside of the affected area.
+- Select an evacuation destination that is outside of the affected area.

 In choosing your destination, keep in mind that the hotels and other sheltering options in most inland metropolitan areas are likely to be filled very quickly in a large hurricane evacuation event.